sharovatov/teamlead/estimations_en2.md

 Usually people choose _some_ form of estimation from the range between ideal and minimal, paying _some_ price for _some_ prognosis accuracy.

+But how do they determine the level of prognosis' accuracy they are willing to pay the estimation price for?

 ## To see team load/capacity